hisarciklilar/quants_dojo/README.md

 ### Operating Systems

 - The app runs without issues on:
-  - Google Chrome, on Mac, Linux and Windows
+  - Google Chrome, on MacOS, Linux and Windows
   - Firefox on Linux
   - Android phone
 - It fails to run on
-  - Mac Safari
+  - MacOS Safari
-  - iPhone Safari and Google
+  - iPhone (iOS) Safari and Google

 ## Code Institute Python Linter